dodgymike/hackrf-wiki/LPC43xx-Debugging.md

     # execution.
     display/32xh buffer

+    # Print the contents of a range of registers (in this case the
+    # CGU peripheral, starting at 0x40050014, for 46 words):
+    x/46 0x40050014

 And still more, for debugging ARM Cortex-M4 Hard Faults:

     # Assuming you have a hard-fault handler wired in: